#Snippets

 /usr/local/bin/k3s-uninstall.sh

-Kubernetes automatically performs cleanup of unused containers and images on nodes, but if you’re under the impression that your filesystem is getting bloated by these, you can force a safe deletion with:
+Kubernetes automatically performs cleanup of unused containers and images on nodes.
+Still, if you’re under the impression that your filesystem is getting bloated by these, you can force a safe deletion with:

 k3s crictl rmi --prune